phijack/homepage/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-Hongao is a PhD student at Purdue University since 2021 fall and now I am working with Prof. Paul Valiant.
+Hongao is a PhD student at Purdue University since 2021 fall and I am very fortunate to be advised by [Prof. Paul Valiant](https://www.cs.purdue.edu/homes/pvaliant/) and [Prof. Steve Henneke](https://stevehanneke.com/).

 I was a project officer at Nanyang Technological University, which is a position similar to the research assistant in US.
 It is my honor to be supervised by Prof. Xiaohui Bei at NTU, Singapore.
 Before that, I was an undergraduate at Shanghai Jiao Tong University and did several research projects with Prof. Gravin and Prof. Lu from Shanghai University of Finance and Economics.